ashishacharjee/CodeAlpha_HangmanGame/README.md

 # Hangman Game 🎯

-A simple text-based Hangman game built with Python as part of the **CodeAlpha Python Programming Internship**.
+A feature-rich text-based Hangman game built with Python as part of the **CodeAlpha Python Programming Internship**.

 ## How to Run